-The dressing alone was enough to make me swoon.
-It’s just a very simple and basic dijon vinaigrette, but it’s so good that I kept dipping my spoon in for taste after taste.
-And because kale is so “sturdy,” it stands up well to being pre-dressed with the vinaigrette.
-I just made the salad moments ago, but I’m sure it will still be tasty tomorrow, even after having the dressing on it all night.
-In fact, I’m sure the juice from the apples will start to mingle with the dressing and make it even better.
+I’m in love.
+The dressing alone on this Apple Dijon Kale Salad was enough to make me swoon.
+It’s just a very simple Dijon vinaigrette, but it’s so good that I kept dipping my spoon in for taste after taste.
+And because kale is so sturdy, it stands up well to being pre-dressed with the vinaigrette, making this salad great for weekly meal prep.
+In fact, I’m sure that as the juice from the apples begins to mingle with the dressing, it will only make it even better.

-I love that this salad mixes so many tastes and textures in one bowl.
-You have the almost bitter flavor of the curly kale, the sweet and crisp apples, crunchy walnuts, and super sweet raisins.
-All of which is topped off with a tangy dijon vinaigrette.
+I love that this salad combines so many flavors and textures in one bowl.
+You have the almost bitter flavor of the curly kale, the sweet and crispy apples, crunchy walnuts, and super sweet raisins.
+Then, all of that is topped off with a tangy dijon vinaigrette.
 It just all works.

-Eat this salad with a cool glass of crisp white wine, some awesome crusty bread, and maybe some cheddar cheese.
+Eat this Apple Dijon Kale Salad with a cool glass of crisp white wine, some awesome crusty bread, and maybe some cheddar cheese.
 That’s what I call the perfect summer dinner.

 Apple Dijon Kale Salad